- What is Financial Aid?

 May be added to Student Budget for services and equipment not covered by assisting agencies upon submission of appropriate written documentation to the Financial Aid Office.

 Once your financial need and eligibility is established, a "package" of aid is provided which may be a combination of different aid programs.
-This package could consist of a combination of grant, work-study, and loan monies.
+This package could consist of a combination of federal and state grants, work-study, and loan monies.

 Ohlone College most often meets a student's need with a combination of grant and self-help aid.
-Self-help aid consists of Federal Work-Study or a Federal Direct Loan.
+Self-help aid consists of Federal Work-Study or a Federal Direct Loan (if requested).